floccusaddon/floccus/doc/Adapters.md

   public parentId: int
   public url: string
   public title: string
+  // Only meaningful for adapters that report `supportsTags: true`. `undefined`
+  // means "this resource has nothing to say about tags" and is never treated as
+  // "no tags", so an adapter without tag support can't wipe the other side's. public tags: string[]|undefined

-  constructor({ id: int, parentId: int, url: string, title: string })
+  constructor({ id: int, parentId: int, url: string, title: string, tags?: string[] })

   clone() : Bookmark
 }